level23/druid-client/README.md

 This package only requires Guzzle from version 6.2 or higher.

+Since version 2.0, this package requires PHP 7.4 or higher.
-It requires PHP version 7.2 or higher.
-It is also compatible with PHP 8.
+Version 1.* requires PHP version 7.2 or higher.

+Both versions are compatible with PHP 8.

 ## Installation